kenscripts/UniAmp/README.md

 [usearch](https://drive5.com/usearch/download.html)  \
 [bioawk](https://github.com/lh3/bioawk)

-\* To implement rnammer in UniAmp scripts, the `rnammer` script included with UniAmp was modified as described [here](https://www.biostars.org/p/9550142/). `rnammer` also requires the HMMER2 command `hmmsearch` so the binary for this command is included in the UniAmp `bin` folder.
+\* To implement rnammer in UniAmp scripts, the `rnammer` script included with UniAmp was modified as described [here](https://www.biostars.org/p/9550142/). `rnammer` also requires the HMMER2 command `hmmsearch`, so the binary for this command is included in the UniAmp `bin` folder.

 # Installation